jean-roland/LCSF_C_Stack/Resource_usage.md

 ## Processing time

 Processing time was measured by measuring the value of a timer before and after processing a message, both for decoding and encoding.
-Measures were repeated 50 times to get a mean.
+Measures were repeated 100 times to get a mean.
 Tests were made with a simple command (no attributes), a large command (10 attributes) and a complex command (4 layers of sub-attributes).

+Measurements were made using a `875kHz` timer, which implies measurement uncertainty in the `~1µs` range, without accounting for timer inaccuracy.
 The results were:

 Decoding:
-* Simple command: `40µs @14MHz, 17µs @28MHz`
+* Simple command: `36.7µs @14MHz, 18.4µs @28MHz`
-* Large command: `191µs @14MHz, 98µs @28MHz`
+* Large command: `196.0µs @14MHz, 97.9µs @28MHz`
-* Complex command: `241µs @14MHz, 121µs @28MHz`
+* Complex command: `242.0µs @14MHz, 121.0µs @28MHz`

 Encoding:
-* Simple command: `54µs @14MHz, 28µs @28MHz`
+* Simple command: `53.1µs @14MHz, 26.6µs @28MHz`
-* Large command: `206µs @14MHz, 104µs @28MHz`
+* Large command: `207.7µs @14MHz, 103.9µs @28MHz`
-* Complex command: `244µs @14MHz, 120µs @28MHz`
+* Complex command: `245.0µs @14MHz, 122.5µs @28MHz`

-Measurements were made using a timer with a `31.25µs` resolution, which implies measurement uncertainty in the `~10µs` range, without accounting for timer inaccuracy.

 Actual processing time will be longer, depending on user application code.
 This values only account for the lcsf stack + bridge processing time.